Products, Projects, Processes

 Products involved in software engineering processes can be mapped to architectures set by the Actual/Symbolic and Persistent/Transient categories:

-- Functional architecture describe systems functionalities with regard to business processes: business domains and symbolic representation of persistent objects.
+- Functional architecture describe systems functionalities with regard to business processes: business domains and functions, symbolic representation of persistent objects.

 Taking into account those discontinuities, developments can be set along two axes: